Epidermolysis bullosa: Diagnosis and treatment

 The most common side effects were itchiness and pain where the medication was applied.

 Medication is often needed to relieve the pain.
-Antidepressants, medication used to treat epilepsy, or the pain reliever acetaminophen can help.
+Antidepressants, medication for relieving nerve pain, or the pain reliever acetaminophen can help.
 If the pain is severe, fentanyl, morphine, or ketamine can be prescribed.

 Before bathing and wound care, it may be necessary to give pain medication.
 Adding salt to the bathwater and using dressings that contain pain medication can also help reduce pain during wound care.

-Treat itchiness: Itch is another common symptom.
+Itch is another common symptom of epidermolysis bullosa.
 Itch can be triggered by inflammation, overheating due to wearing bandages, or even a pain medication.

 To treat itch, your dermatologist will start by asking questions to find out what could be the cause.
-Treatment may include using different bandages or taking an antihistamine.
+Treatment may include using different bandages or medication that can relieve itching.

 Your dermatologist can give you detailed advice that can help avoid new injuries.

-• Excess sweating: Common in patients with a type of epidermolysis bullosa known as epidermolysis bullosa simplex, excessive sweating should be treated.
+Excess sweating: Common in patients with a type of epidermolysis bullosa known as epidermolysis bullosa simplex, excessive sweating should be treated.
 Treating it can reduce blistering and itching.
 Your dermatologist may treat the excess sweating with an antiperspirant.
-If stronger treatment is required, an antibiotic, antihistamine, or injections of botulinum toxin may be effective.
+If stronger treatment is required, a prescription medication or injections of botulinum toxin may be effective.

-• Infection: This can often be prevented if everyone treating the wounds has clean hands.
+Infection: To decrease the risk of infection, make sure everyone treating the wounds has clean hands.
 Good wound care and proper nutrition can also help.
 Even with these precautions, an infection can occur.
 Treatment often involves changing dressings and bandages daily, along with using an antibiotic.
 A severe infection can last a long time.

-• Skin cancer: This can develop in areas with long-standing wounds and scars and begin in a patient’s 20s or 30s.
+Skin cancer: This cancer can develop in areas with long-standing wounds and scars.
+Skin cancer could begin early, in one’s as the 20s or 30s.
 Surgery is often the most effective way to remove skin cancer.
 Sometimes, other types of treatment for skin cancer are recommended.

 Research improving treatment